kmrasmussen/kmrasmussen.github.io/notes/01-LeastSquares.md

 $f(x) = w_0 + w_1 x + w_2 x^2 + ... , w_n x^n$

 What if we completely different case where we wanted a *linear* model where the features were all of the form $(1, x, x^2, ..., x^n)^T$.
 Then our linear model would be exactly the same as above: We just want a coefficient to multiply with each component in the feature vector.
-What all of this means is that we should just turn our case where we want a polynomial model of a scalar-features $x$ into a linear model of vector-features $(1, x, x^2, ..., x^n)$.
+What all of this means is that we should just turn our case where we want a polynomial model of a scalar-features $x$ into a linear model of vector-features $(1, x  x^2, ..., x^n)$.

 Remember the data matrix $\mathbf{X}$ where each row was a data point.
 In the scalar case our $\mathbf{X}$ has only one column with just $x$'es.
 But now we want to add a columnn of just ones before that and a column with $x^2$'es after that and so on.